PCB Solder Mask

 - Black Solder Mask

 Black Solder mask is used for some display systems where light is not to be transparent.
-That’s to say; a black solder mask is used when we don’t want light reflections etc.
+That’s to say, and a black solder mask is used when we don’t want light reflections, etc.

-The contrast between traces, planes, and empty space is virtually non-existent.
-Inspection of the board not only requires powerful magnification but you also have to angle a light.
+The contrast between traces, planes, and space is virtually non-existent.
+Inspection of the board not only requires powerful magnification, but you also have to angle a light.
 The silkscreen contrasts nicely.